Curriculum

 Major in Religious Studies

-I. Required courses in the major – 36 hours, including: RELS 200, 398, 492; 4 hours from courses listed under Religion and Western Culture; 4 hours from courses listed under Religions of Asia and Africa; 4 hours from courses listed under Interdisciplinary Approaches to Religion; and 12 hours of electives chosen from other RELS courses or approved courses outside of the department as indicated below.
-At least 20 of the required 36 hours must be at the 300-400 level.
+I. Required courses in the major —at least 36 hours, including: One introductory course (RELS 144, 145, or 146), capstone courses RELS 398 and 492; one course from each of the three distribution categories listed below (no single course may count for more than one category), and 12 hours of electives chosen from other RELS courses or from the list of approved courses.
+No more than 8 hours of approved courses may come from a single department outside of Religious Studies, and at least 20 of the required 36 hours must be at the 300-400 level.
+A maximum of 8 hours from 100-level courses may be counted toward the major.
 The department chair may approve additional courses when the subject matter is appropriate to Religious Studies.

 II.
 Required courses outside the major – None.